 1. Define customer service and how you implement it in your job.

 The most important aspect of this role is managing customer relations by solving problems and providing information.
-Referrals and repeat business are the cornerstone for a thriving business.
+Referrals and repeat business are the cornerstones for a thriving business.
 That success starts with your customer service representatives and the way they can act as an ambassador for the company through their assistance.

 2. What is more important to you: patience or efficiency?